walles/barnklocka2/README.md

 - Show progress while playing, are we there yet?
 - Tune clock vs real-world clock image to make it readable and look nice
 - Consider reenabling `avoid_print` in `analysis_options.yaml`
-- Adapt clock and everything else to dark theme / light theme
 - Enable the Go! button and text field entry only when the text field contains a valid (although not necessarily correct) time